for everything you need to know about strata...

 Public Liability

 The Owners Corporation is required to insure against death or injury to a person or damage to property for which the Owners Corporation could be held responsible.
-The minimum cover is currently (in 2008) $10,000,000.
+The minimum cover is currently $20,000,000.

-Tip - Public Liability insurance should also be considered by individual lot owners for any special circumstances involving their lot and not covered by the insurance taken out by the Owners Corporation.
+Tip - Public Liability insurance should also be considered by individual lot owners (for their own lot) for any 'special circumstances' involving their lot and not covered by the insurance taken out by the Owners Corporation.
 There are many war stories of owners being 'caught out' when the unusual or unexpected happens.
 So make sure you find out what is and isn't covered under the insurance put in place by the OC and take any appropriate action.

 Workers Compensation